mendix/docs/content/en/docs/howto/logic-business-rules/filtering-data-on-an-overview-page.md

     {{< figure src="/attachments/howto/logic-business-rules/filtering-data-on-an-overview-page/18581364.png" >}}

-## 7 Filtering the Order List with Attributes of Associated Customers Using XPath
+## 7 Filtering the Orders List by Attributes of Associated Customers Using XPath

 In the previous section you have constrained the data grid on attributes of the same entity as the data grid entity.
 In this section you will constrain on attributes over an associated object.
 In the example of this section you will filter the orders by their associated customers based on the city letter of the customer.